 Sulpicia & the Appendix Tibulliana

-The Appendix Tibulliana contains various elegies that were transmitted under Tibullus’ name in the manuscripts, but in fact differ in authorship.
+The Appendix (or Corpus) Tibulliana contains various elegies that were transmitted under Tibullus’ name in the manuscripts, but in fact differ in authorship.
 Two of the authors are directly named (Lygdamus and Sulpicia) while the rest (some poems about Messalla and others about Sulpicia) are from unknown authors.

 LYGDAMVS